wso2/docs-ei/en/micro-integrator/docs/setup/transport_configurations/multi-https-transport.md

 Dynamic SSL profiles for the Multi-HTTPS **transport listener**:

-To dynamically load the SSL profiles at runtime for the Multi-HTTPS transport listener, you may configure the `org.apache.synapse.transport.passthru.PassThroughHttpMultiSSLListener`, which is the existing implementation of the Multi-HTTPS transport receiver as a custom transport receiver.
+To dynamically load the SSL profiles at runtime for the Multi-HTTPS transport listener, you can configure `org.apache.synapse.transport.passthru.PassThroughHttpMultiSSLListener` (which is the existing implementation of the Multi-HTTPS transport receiver) as a custom transport receiver.

 1. Open the `deployment.toml` file (stored in the `MI_HOME/conf` directory) and add the following parameter to disable the default HTTPS transport receiver.